-Apart from my profession, there is a veritable litany of things that I like to keep track of.
-Some of these things are:
+Apart from my profession, there are things that I like to keep track of.
+Some of them are:

 - My dog